esmerexie/esmerexie/README.md

 Currently going to College pursuing my BA in Computer Science.

-You can reach me by email : esmeraldarexie@gmail.com / [Linkedin](https://www.linkedin.com/in/rexieesmeralda/)
+You can reach me by : esmeraldarexie@gmail.com / [Linkedin](https://www.linkedin.com/in/rexieesmeralda/)

 #